Gulf Coast campaign: Pensacola

-Gálvez and Spanish authorities in Cuba again launched an expedition against Pensacola in February 1781.
-With forces that eventually numbered about 8,000, Gálvez, assisted by Spanish and French naval forces, first blockaded the Pensacola harbor, and then began siege operations on March 9.
+In February 1781, Gálvez and Spanish authorities in Cuba again launched an expedition against Pensacola, with support from French and Spanish naval forces.
+Even after a 1780 hurricane destroyed his first invasion fleet, he still came back with forces that eventually numbered about 8,000.
+With all the forces in place, Gálvez started his first blockade at the Pensacola harbor, and then began siege operations on March 9.
+During the siege, multiple native attacks occurred, but they did not deter the Spanish.
 By April 30, the Spanish successfully placed cannons that could fully attack the main Pensacola defenses.
 A well-aimed shot struck the powder magazine in one of the outer defenses on May 8, and the Spanish quickly capitalized upon this development by capturing the British position.
 Realizing his position was no longer tenable, Campbell opened surrender negotiations the next day.
-The terms of capitulation included all of the British West Florida.
+The terms of capitulation included all of British West Florida.

+Aftermath and Wider Spanish Operations

+Shortly after the Gulf Coast campaign ended, Spanish forces expanded their operations to the Bahamas.
+Juan Manuel Cagigal y Monserrat, under the command of Bernardo de Gálvez, disobeyed orders and captured the Bahamas by convincing Vice Admiral John Maxwell, a British commander, to surrender.
+These victories further weakened British influence in the region and complemented Spain’s successes along the Gulf Coast.